chenlonggang/Adaptive-FM-index/README.md

 #Hybrid-FM-index

 ##What is it?
-	 FM-index is a Succinct Data Structure(SDS), SDS can represent an object as whole object in logic,in space close to information-theoretic lower bound of the object while supporting operations of the original object efficiently.
+	 FM-index is a Succinct Data Structure(SDS), SDS can represent an object as implicitly, and in space close to information-theoretic lower bound of the object while supporting operations of the original object efficiently.
 	 FM-index and CSA(compressed suffix array) both are implicit expression about SA(suffix array), has the ability of fast pattern maching,and nedds little space,Hybrid-FM-index is close to